kartikbatra056/AllAboutTimeSeries/README.md

 # AllAboutTimeSeries
-This repo contains all my work about time series analysis of Nifty-50 dataset
+This repo contains all my work about time series analysis of Nifty-50 dataset.